 For a safe and healthy pregnancy, you should wait at least 18 months for your weight to stabilize before getting pregnant.
-Most women can get pregnant after a gastric sleeve surgery.
+Most women can get pregnant after gastric sleeve surgery.
 However, after the surgery, your body will go through a lot of demanding changes.See Answer

 Yes, it has been demonstrated that gastric sleeve surgery is a safe and also effective procedure for losing weight.
-Being one of the newest and approved surgeries for weight loss it has quickly caught the attention of physicians and patients.See Answer
+Being one of the newest and approved surgeries for weight loss, it has quickly caught the attention of physicians and patients.See Answer

-At Marina Del Rey Hospital, we have the best-in-class bariatric surgeons as well as state-of-the-art technology.
+At Cedars-Sinai Marina Del Rey Hospital, we have the best-in-class bariatric surgeons as well as state-of-the-art technology.
 Our medical director is Dr. Korman, an award-winning weight loss surgeon.

 Our weight loss program's highly trained and well-known surgeons are Dr. Mona Misra specializing in STARR treatment, single-incision weight loss surgery, and Dr. Sergey Lyass, trained in robotic bariatric surgery.